- Explore Programs

 The Skagit Valley College Foundation offers a wide variety of scholarships each year for eligible students.
 For more information, visit: www.skagit.edu/foundationscholarships

-Once you have taken the COMPASS test, new students register for a two-hour Group Advising session.
-Here you will learn more about Skagit Valley College and work with advisors to register for your classes.
+Once you have determined your course placement, new students register for a Cardinal Take-Off New Student Group Advising session.
+Here you will learn more about Skagit Valley College and register for your classes within the session.

-Appointments can be made by visiting Enrollment Services or calling the desired campus listed below.
+Appointments are made by visiting Enrollment Services or calling the desired campus listed below.
 Please note that your registration appointment is NOT your advising appointment.
-You must attend Group Advising before you may register for classes.
+You must attend New Student Group Advising before you may register for classes.

 Mount Vernon Campus